MObinXIV/LLD/TheoryPart/designPatterns/Structural/Adapter/readme.md

 Convert the interface of a class into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

-- Simplay , client has data which not comptable with provider , so we link them with adapter
+- Simply , client has data which not comptable with provider , so we link them with adapter

 ## Pros: